-In a time period of just seven months, Karen* went to the emergency room 60 times for a litany of health conditions exacerbated by her homelessness.
+In a time period of just seven months, Sue* went to the emergency room 60 times for a litany of health conditions exacerbated by her homelessness.
 During one crucial visit she was connected to non-clinical support services and a safe place to live, which ended up changing her whole life - or rather her whole health - dramatically.
-In the 11 months after Karen moved in to her own home, her quality of life improved and she visited the ER only seven times.
+In the 11 months after Sue moved in to her own home, her quality of life improved and she visited the ER only seven times.
 While her earlier visits cost around $175,000, this reduction in use avoided over $150,000 in costs to the health care system.

-Karen is an example showing that most of what affects our health and wellness has little to do with actual “health care.”
+Sue is an example showing that most of what affects our health and wellness has little to do with actual “health care.”
 Our health is affected by a myriad of factors, including where we live, what we eat, our financial situations, and our relationships.
 As a result, the health care delivery system and the care it provides must look differently.

 This reality is one that providers, policymakers, and health plans have come to understand deeply.
 We are working together to better align the health care and social services systems – all with the goal of providing quality care while driving down health care spending.
 One demonstration of this collective effort is the Accountable Health Communities (AHC) initiative from the Center for Medicare and Medicaid Innovation at the Centers for Medicare & Medicaid Services.
 AHC examines the critical gap between clinical care and social services in the current delivery system, and tests whether systematically identifying and addressing the health-related social needs (HRSN) of Medicare and Medicaid beneficiaries in select areas across the country impacts health care quality, utilization, and costs.